August 13 in music history

 On this day, August 13 in 1924 – Vernon Dalhart recorded ‘The Prisoner’s Song’.
 A tune that became one of the best selling records of the 1920s with over 1.3 million official sales.
 But by some estimates the number might have been closer to 7 million.

-1952 – Willie Mae Thornton also known as Big Mama Thornton recorded the first and original version of ‘Hound Dog’.
+1952 – Willie Mae Thornton also known as Big Mama Thornton recorded the first version of ‘Hound Dog’.
 The record became a massive hit with her topping the charts for 7 weeks straight and selling half a million copies.
-However, the song is best best known for Elvis Presley‘s version from 1956.
+However, the best known rendition of the song is Elvis Presley‘s 1956 version which was an even bigger hit.

-1963 – Elvis Presley‘s fifth soundtrack album ‘Girls Girls Girls’ became a certified Gold record by the RIAA.
+1963 – Elvis Presley‘s fifth soundtrack album ‘Girls Girls Girls’ was certified Gold by the Recording Industry Association of America (RIAA).

-1964 – With their cover version of ‘Do Wah Diddy Diddy’Manfred Mann topped the UK singles chart.
-Also a big hit in the US, Sweden and Canada where it topped the singles chart as well.
+1964 – With their rendition of ‘Do Wah Diddy Diddy’Manfred Mann topped the UK Singles chart.
+The song was an international hit that year it reached no.1 in in the US, Sweden and Canada as well.

 1965 – At the Matrix Club in their hometown of San Francisco, Jefferson Airplane made their debut live performance.